mueller-physics/SIM-Collection/literature.md

 just let me know ([main page](../index.html) with contact info, or open an issue on github).

 I also try to maintain a [bibtex file](resources/literature.bib) up to date with this list, to make is easier to integrate citations.
+An [XML version](resources/literature_word.xml) compatible with WORD is automatically generated from it.

 # Fundamental papers <a name="fundamentals" />